 Nothing is known about the genomic correlate or genetic mechanisms for inter-island diversification of Galapagos mockingbirds.
 Massey scientist Dr Luis Ortiz-Catedral worked with American scientists to investigate the genomic correlates of phenotypic diversification of this endangered bird.

 One of the enduring paradoxes of evolutionary biology is: how do high levels of genetic diversity persist within a population?
 Massey scientists, led by Dr James Dale, working with American researchers, are addressing this major question through detailed genetic and behavioural research on the dramatic colour variation occurring in an abundant, endemic and poorly known marine isopod, Isocladus armatus.
 The outputs of this project promise to greatly improve our understanding of both evolution and gene flow in marine environments, and will provide hard insight into the processes that maintain biological diversity.

 Phages target specific bacterial strains in nature and as a primary parasite of bacteria they are responsible both for bacterial mortality and for transferring genes between bacterial strains.
 A team led by Heather Hendrickson are investigating, characterising and sequencing these entities in order to learn more about the role they play in the microbial world and their diversity.
 The group currently study Pseudomonas phages, Lactococcus phages, Paenibacillus phages and Mycobacterium phages.

-We love to get students, parents and educators involved in the science we’re doing at the Institute of Natural and Mathematical Sciences.
+We love to get students, parents and educators involved in the science we’re doing at the School of Natural and Computational Sciences.

-The Institute of Natural and Mathematical Sciences is one of seven interconnected schools within the College of Sciences.
+The School of Natural and Computational Sciences is one of six interconnected schools within the College of Sciences.